Useful-Innovation/grunt-godeploy/README.md

 ## Notes

 ### Commands
- - Remote commands can be a string or an array of strings.
+ - Commands can be strings or arrays of strings.
+Remote commands runs in provided path and local commands runs in `./`.
- - Local commands can only be a string, so concatenate with && if needed.